azumafuji/kimsellis-com/content/en/home/classes.md

 **Online Yoga** {{< button href="https://kim-sellis-yoga.reservie.net/checkout/event/djEsMjIyLDU1MjMsMA==" >}}Book Now{{< /button>}}

+  - Tuesday 7:45am Slow Flow.
+All levels welcome.
+  - Tuesday 7:00pm Power Flow.
+This class is a stronger and faster paced class.
-  - Saturdays at  9 AM.
-If you want to practice from home, this is a Yoga for Strength class for those of you with a strong yoga foundation.
+  - Saturday 9:00am Power Yoga for Strength for those of you with a strong yoga foundation.
+  - Saturday 10:15am Slow Flow.
+All levels welcome.

 **Private sessions are available**
  - Please email for further information